-Corinne Olympios Won ‘The Bachelor: Women Tell All’ — Her Own Reality Show Next?
+Corinne Olympios Won ‘The Bachelor: Women Tell All’: Her Own Reality Show Next?

 Corinne Olympios was the sole bright spot in an otherwise dull The Bachelor: Women Tell All special.
-With Olympios stealing the show and once again proving that she can make anything interesting, will she get her own reality series?
+With Olympios stealing the show, and once again proving that she can make anything interesting, will she get her own reality series?

 E!
 News reports that Olympios walked away the winner of the Women Tell All special.
 For starters, this season’s villain put an end to her feud with Taylor and even got her to apologize for saying negative things.